Open Access Publishing

 Funding to do this has been made available through Brunel’s Open Access Publishing Fund, which is administered by the Library on behalf of Professor Geoff Rodgers.

-The OA Publishing Fund is open to all members of Brunel University, regardless of their source of research funding.
-The fund is available to support Open Access charges (for OA or hybrid journals) – it cannot be used to pay page or colour charges in non-OA journals.
+The OA Publishing Fund is open to all Brunel University staff, regardless of their source of research funding.
+The fund is available to support Open Access charges (for OA or hybrid journals).
+It cannot be used to pay page or colour charges in non-OA journals.
 Staff can apply for multiple grants in any one year but where funds are limited priority will be given to staff that are submitting their first application.